fkirc/attranslate/README.md

 `attranslate` recognizes that automated translations are not perfect.
 Therefore, whenever you are unhappy with the produced results, `attranslate` allows you to simply overwrite texts in your target-files.

-## Optional Manual Reviews
+## Support For Manual Reviews

-Optionally, `attranslate` marks newly generated texts with a user-defined hint.
+Optionally, `attranslate` marks newly generated texts with a "review-notice".
 This helps to keep track of which texts have been already reviewed by a human.

 ## Available Services